Directors’ Togo Trip 2017

 In May, 2017 SET directors, Don Barclay and Simon Carette, took the 29-hour trip to Lomé, Togo.
 As SET’s commitment to donors, one or more directors visits each year to review SET projects both recent and past.

-With each successive yearthe level of confidence between SET directors and Action Enfance et Dévéloppement, SET’s Togolese partner, increases.
-This deepening relationship brings both new rewards and new challenges.
-For both parties a major area of discussion in 2017 centred on educational competency, defined as levels of skill in language and mathematics.
+With each successive year SET directors understand more about Primary education in Togo.
+Such knowledge brings both new rewards and new challenges.
+A major area of interest in 2017 centred on educational competency, defined as levels of skill in language and mathematics.
 Important as it is that Togo students have safe, solid buildings in which to learn, the learning itself is what makes the difference to their future.
-By following Don and Simon’s week of reviewing we can focus on what they discoveredabout positive changes as well as upcoming challenges for SET.
+By following Don and Simon’s week of reviewing we can focus on what they discovered about positive changes as well as upcoming challenges for SET.

-To support education in Togo backing teacher training has been a part of the SET mandate for several years.
-Volunteer teachers, those teachers working for almost no pay to gain experience in order to go to teachers’ college, receive a salary top-up when they teach in SET schools.
+To support education in Togo, backing teacher training has been a part of the SET mandate for several years.
+Intern teachers, those teachers working for almost no pay to gain experience in order to go to teachers’ college, receive a salary top-up when they teach in SET schools.
 In Amoussime where schools A and B exist side by side, only one is a SET school.
-There the directors discovered that the SET volunteer teachers shared their top-up with the volunteer teachers in the other school.
-Besides giving the volunteer teachers an income, the SET top-up encourages volunteer teachers to remain in the SET schools providing a more continuous learning environment for themselves as well as their students.
+There the directors discovered that the SET intern teachers shared their top-up with the intern teachers in the other school.
+Besides giving the intern teachers an income, the SET top-up encourages interns to remain in the SET schools providing a more continuous learning environment for themselves as well as their students.
 In another effort to raise the level of teaching in its schools SET will sponsor its first teacher-training workshop in August, 2017.

 As Simon and Don found at the newest SET school in Anfoin, attendance increases dramatically with the construction of a substantial concrete building.
 Without doubt SET stimulates higher school attendance but academic competency statistics relating to Togo’s poorest students show worrisome conclusions.
 Only eight per cent of the very poorest children (the SET sector) achieve sufficient competency and among the poorest girls, only three per cent achieve such competency.
-The impact of this finding led to major discussions with SET’s Togo partner around reasons for the results.
 A second part of Don and Simon’s probe was to look at how SET could contribute to improving results within SET schools.

 In this context Simon and Don could see that ensuring elementary students grasp the French language is an important objective for SET.
-To do this SET directors and their Togolese partner will make it a priority to ensure that the workbooks created and distributed by the Togo Department of Education will be used in every SET classroom.
+To do this SET directors will make it a priority to ensure that the workbooks created and distributed by the Togo Department of Education be used in every SET classroom.
 These math and language workbooks guide children through their learning of the subjects with a parallel focus on learning French.